Pandas#

 dtype('<M8[ns]')

-The datetime object then allows you to get access to a range of additional data such the year, month, minute of the date object.
-The month for each observation can be retrieve used the .month attribute of the data as shown below.
+The datetime object then allows you to get access to a range of additional data such as the year, month, minute of the date object.
+The month for each observation can be retrieved using the .month attribute of the data, as shown below.

 air_pollution_data["Month"] = air_pollution_data["date"].dt.month